karmab/kcli/docs/index.md

 ## Installing

-The script can also be used for installation, which will make a guess on which method to use for deployment based on your OS, and also create the proper aliases if container method is selected, and set bash completion).
+A generic script is provided for for installation:

 ```Shell
 curl https://raw.githubusercontent.com/karmab/kcli/master/install.sh | sudo bash
 ```

+It does the following:

+- make a guess on which method to use for deployment based on your OS
+- create the proper aliases if container method is selected
+- set bash completion

 ## Package install method

-If using *fedora* or *rhel/centos8*,  you can run this as root:
+For rhel based OS (*fedora*/*rhel or centos*), you can run this:

 ```bash
 sudo dnf -y copr enable karmab/kcli ; sudo dnf -y install kcli
 ```

-If using a debian based distribution, you can use this :
+If using a debian based distribution, use this instead:

 ```bash
 curl -1sLf https://dl.cloudsmith.io/public/karmab/kcli/cfg/setup/bash.deb.sh | sudo -E bash